qianqian121/nd013/project_traffic_sign/traffic-signs/writeup.md

  My final training set had 33059 number of images.
 My validation set and test set had 1740 and 12630 number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

 I did not augment the data set this time, because I found the training accuracy is already very high.
 I plan to add more data later for the class with less training images.
 I'm going to add gaussian blur to add more images.

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.